 - 2 cups Fresh Blueberries, washed and dried

-- Adjust the oven rack to 2nd level position and preheat the oven to 350ºF.
+- Adjust the oven rack to 2nd level position (just above center) and preheat the oven to 350ºF.

 - Generously coat your bundt pan with a flour-based baking spray.
 Alternatively, you can grease and flour the pan.